jedypod/nuke-colortools/README.md

 # OCIO Configs
-I also made some [OCIO Configs](https://github.com/jedypod/colortools) which might be of interest.
+I also made some [OCIO Configs](https://github.com/jedypod/colortools) and other color pipeline tools which might be of interest.